LCA-EET/LCA/readme.md

 ### Frequently Asked Questions
 <a name="a_faq"></a>
-<u><b>Question</b></u>
+<u><b>Question</b></u><br>
-\I finished BG2 and did the Tears of Bhaal bit and came back to Suldanessellar but I do not seem to be able to leave the room in order to go to Baldurs Gate.
+I finished BG2 and did the Tears of Bhaal bit and came back to Suldanessellar but I do not seem to be able to leave the room in order to go to Baldurs Gate.
 How do I progress?

-<u><b>Answer</b></u>
+<u><b>Answer</b></u><br>
-\Talk to Corwin.
+Talk to Corwin.
 You can talk to her even if she is a party member, same as you would any NPC.
 She will give you the option to start the "Return to Baldur's Gate" portion of the mod.

 <u><b>Question</b></u>
-\I've started the Returning the Farseer quest.
+I've started the Returning<br> the Farseer quest.
 Where can I find Brevlik?

-<u><b>Answer</b></u>
+<u><b>Answer</b></u><br>
-\Brevlik will spawn randomly in one of five locations:
+Brevlik will spawn randomly in one of five locations:
 <details>
 	<summary>Spoiler Warning!
 (Click to View)</summary>
 - Blushing Mermaid (xaa137)